-A core module for a programme is a module which a student must have passed (i.e. been awarded credit) in order to achieve the relevant named award.
+A core module for a programme is a module which a student must pass (i.e. been awarded credit) to achieve the relevant named award.
 An optional module for a programme is a module that can be selected from a range of modules available on the programme.
-However, at least two of the three modules marked Recommended must be taken - see 2.7 below.